johnamdickson/portfolio-project-3/README.md

 - CSS3:minor use when applying styling to app view.<br>

 ### Frameworks, Libraries & Programs Used
-- gspread: used to complete CRUD actions on Google Sheets.
+- **gspread**: used to complete CRUD actions on Google Sheets.
-- termcolor: used to apply foreground and background colors to terminal text.
+- **termcolor**: used to apply foreground and background colors to terminal text.
-- datetime: from the standard library, used to perform operations on date and time objects and strings.
+- **datetime**: from the standard library, used to perform operations on date and time objects and strings.
-- numpy: used to create a range of floats due to python range only returning a range of integers.
+- **numpy**: used to create a range of floats due to python range only returning a range of integers.
-- itertools: from standard library used to iterate over list for loading animation.
+- **itertools**: from standard library used to iterate over list for loading animation.
-- pyowm: library with classes used to manage Open Weather API calls.
+- **pyowm**: library with classes used to manage Open Weather API calls.
-- time: from the standard library used to access sleep method for pauses during pertinent points of relaying information to the user.
+- **time**: from the standard library used to access sleep method for pauses during pertinent points of relaying information to the user.
-- os: from the standard library used to access system method to clear terminal screen at appropriate points whilst the program is running.
+- **os**: from the standard library used to access system method to clear terminal screen at appropriate points whilst the program is running.
 <br><a href="#contents">BACK TO CONTENTS 🔼</a>
 ## Testing
 ### Development Testing